Results for 'ika'

 Be correct

-You're right, Niko, safe travels home.
+You're right, Ari, safe travels home.

 Ka mate koe i te kai hikareti.